 Her great aunt, Violet Trefusis, was also at the center of a huge scandal as the lesbian lover of the Bloomsbury poet Vita Sackville-West.
 The affair became the basis for Virginia Woolf's celebrated novel Orlando.
 "Sex is something she has in her blood, just like her great-grandmother," says biographer Christopher Wilson.

-Born at King's College Hospital in London on July 17, 1947 (making her 16 months older than Prince Charles), Camilla was the eldest daughter of Major Bruce Shand, a former Army officer who became a partner in an exclusive wine store on the site of what is now Harry's Bar in Mayfair, one of London's most well-heeled neighborhoods.
+Born at King's College Hospital in London on July 17, 1947 (making her 16 months older than ), Camilla was the eldest daughter of Major Bruce Shand, a former Army officer who became a partner in an exclusive wine store on the site of what is now Harry's Bar in Mayfair, one of London's most well-heeled neighborhoods.